Modern China dominates world trade following major reforms, introduced back in 1978, that were more focused on market-oriented economic development.

 China’s GDP is estimated at $11,795,297 billion, which ranks it at number 2 in the world behind the United States at $19,417,44 billion.

 China has ranked as the world’s biggest exporter of goods since 2009.
 Official estimates put Chinese annual exports in the region of $1.904 trillion, and the country took over from the U.S in 2013 as the largest trading nation in the world.

-China accounts for a significant proportion of global trade in natural resources such as aluminium, coal, copper, and iron ore.
+China accounts for a significant proportion of global trade in natural resources such as aluminum, coal, copper, and iron ore.
 Some commodities such as coal, for example, are consumed in far greater numbers domestically and consumption far outweighs imports.

 The country’s agricultural sector has become increasingly more dependent on imports over the last decade, in particular, oil bearing crops such as soybeans.

 The following figures are based on estimated OEC figures for 2016.

 China’s Other Notable Exports